 Investigators quickly zeroed in on Bashid McLean as the primary suspect.
-His own actions inadvertently led them to him.
-It’s surprising how often suspects incriminate themselves without realizing it.
+His own actions did him in.
+It happens all the time, suspects incriminate themselves without even realizing it, and McLean was no exception.

 News organizations faced a tough ethical dilemma.
 Publish the graphic, uncensored images?
 Or blur them out to protect viewers?